-- Master of Public Affairs (M.P.A.)

-- Master of Science in Environmental Science (M.S.E.S.)
+- Master of Public Management (M.P.M.) - Master of Science in Criminal Justice and Public Safety (M.S.C.J.P.S.) - Master of Science in Environmental Science (M.S.E.S.)

-- Master of Public Management (M.P.M.)

-The M.P.A. is a professional degree structured around concepts and skills essential to public management. policy, and planning activities in the government, nonprofit, and private sectors.
+The M.P.A. is a professional degree structured around concepts and skills essential to public management, policy, and planning activities in the government, nonprofit, and private sectors.
 The M.S.E.S. provides students with a strong background in environmental sciences while emphasizing the applied aspects of environmental research and management.
-The M.P.M. program is an interdisciplinary professional program structured around concepts and skills essential to management, policy, planning activities within governmental, quasi-governmental, and nonprofit organizations.
-Additionally, SPEA's master's degrees may be pursued in combination with degrees in law, library science, biology, information science, journalism, geography, geological sciences, and degrees offered by a number of area studies centers and institutes.
+The M.A.A.A. prepares students for careers in arts management and cultural policy.
+The M.S.C.J.P.S. combines coursework in criminal justice, public safety and management to address increasing demand for advanced education in criminal justice adn public safety.
+The M.P.M. program is an interdisciplinary professional program structured around concepts and skills essential to management, policy, planning activities within governmental, guasi-governmental, and nonprofit organizations.
+Additionally, SPEA's M.P.A., M.S.E.S. and M.P.M. may be pursued in combination with degrees in law, library science, biology, information science, journalism, geography, geological sciences, and degrees offered by a number of area studies centers and institutes.